-any album or tape ( now thru Nov.
-18 limit I coupon per person) 18,000 albums and tapes in stock ND/SMC student checks accepted for up to \$20.00 over purchase amount Open 10 to 10, 7 days a week River City Records 50970 U.S. 31 North 3 miles north of campus 277-4242 SMC Student Government President encourages students to conserve energy by Mary Leavitt Focusing on an issue of national significance, Saint Mary's College is sponsoring a program geared toward energy conservation on the campus under the direction of a campus energy commission. energy commission.
+AND SPECIAL GUEST MONDAY, NOVEMBER 5 • 8:00 P. M. MORRIS CIVIC AUDITORIUM • SOUTH BEND Tickets: \$8.50/7.50 reserved and gu Records locations in South Bend ar are still available at all 4 River City an City northern indiana's largest record and tape selection and concert ticket headquarters \$1.00 OFF!! any album or tape ( now thru Nov.
+10 limit I coupon per person j 18,000 albums and tapes in stock ND/SMC student checks accepted for up to \$20.00 over purchase amount Open 10 to 10, 7 days a week River City Records 50970 U.S. 31 North 3 miles north of campus 277-4242 Thursday, November 1, 1979 - page 13 SMC Student Government President encourages students to conserve energy by Mary Leavitt Focusing on an issue of national significance, Saint Mary's College is sponsoring a program geared toward energy conservation on the campus under the direction of a campus energy commission.
 "We are asking people to save energy while working towards the International Energy Day in March.
-We hope the program will be a success and are planning something really big for March," Saint Mary's Student Government President Pia Trigiani said Many different approaches are being taken by the energy commission to conserve energy.
+We hope the program will be a success and are planning some-thing really big for March," Saint Mary's Student Government President Pia Trigiani said Many different approaches are being taken by the energy commission to conserve energy.
 Students and faculty have been given pamphlets containing energy conservation tips and stickers to be put on the light plates in all dorm rooms and offices reminding students and faculty to turn off all lights before leaving.
-Amy Hartzel, president of the chemistry society at Saint Mary's, has organized faculty members to speak in the Wedge Room at Saint Mary's dining hall this week from 12:00 p.m. to 1:00 p.m. every day to students interested in saving energy.
-Dr. Joseph Bellina, chairman of the energy commission, is trying to enlist workers in the federal government to speak at Saint Mary's on technical issues concerning energy conservation.
-"I want the talks to be geared towards students but I am also hoping that people from the South Bend community will attend."
-Belling said South Bend community will attend," Bellina said.
+Amy Hartzel, president of the chemistry society at Saint Mary's, has organized faculty members to speak in the Wedge Room at Saint Mary's dining hall this week from 12:00 p.m. to 1:00 p.m. every day to students interested in saving energy Dr. Joseph Bellina, chairman of the energy commission, is trying to enlist workers in the federal government to speak at Saint Mary's on technical issues concerning energy conservation.
+"I want the talks to be geared towards students but I am also hoping that people from the South Bend community will attend," Bellina said.
 Trigiani is working in conjunction with Charlie Flaim, director of SAGA, in an attempt to conserve on the use of such things as glassware and napkins in the Saint Mary's dining hall.